The Importance of Database Testing

 Tests should use the same database engine that is used on production.

-Even if you don’t have any problems with mixing engines, remember that when you test on other database engine than you have on production, you just don’t have the application tested at all.
+Even if you don’t have any problems with mixing engines, remember that when you test on the other database engine, than you have on production, you just don’t have the application tested at all.

 Testing has a common, well defined flow.
 It is very simple: